USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch06_model_configuration_options.md

 ## 6.7 Vertical Diffusion
 The vertical diffusion model in CMAQ is the Asymmetrical Convective Model Version 2 (ACM2) (Pleim 2007a,b).
 The ACM2 is a combined local and non-local closure PBL scheme that is implemented in CMAQ, WRF, and MPAS for consistent PBL transport of meteorology and chemistry.
 Thus, it is recommended that the ACM2 option in WRF or MPAS also be used when preparing meteorology for CMAQ.

-There are two options for the ACM2 model in the build script that are compatible with either the M3Dry or STAGE dry deposition options.
+There are two options for the ACM2 model in the BuildScript that are compatible with either the M3Dry or STAGE dry deposition options.

 When running m3dry dry deposition: